DeNepo/study-lenses/lenses/hello-world/README.md

-# Hello World Lense
+# Hello World lens

-a basic lense to showcase how to develop a lense.
+a basic lens to showcase how to develop a lens.

 ---